dev-ev/isobaric-prot-wf-r/README.md

 # isobarc-prot-wf-r
-Simple workflow for the isobaric-labeling proteomic data with ANOVA and T-testing
+Simple workflow for the isobaric-labeling proteomic data with ANOVA, t-testing, DEqMS/limma and annotation via fgsea

-The scripts were developed in the [RStudio IDE](https://www.rstudio.com/).
+The author recommends [RStudio IDE](https://www.rstudio.com/).
+The script was developed and tested on Ubuntu 20.04 with R 3.6.
 Usage:
-* simply download and run the ".R" scripts
+* simply download and run the ".R" script
 * Pay particular attention to the format of the output file and to sample names.
-The example data has the quantitative data in "Abundance Ratio" columns, the biological replicates from the same group are named *xyz_1*, *xyz_2*, *xyz_3*.
+The example table has the quantitative data in "Abundance Ratio" columns, the biological replicates from the same group are named *xyz_1*, *xyz_2*, *xyz_3*.
 *
 See the main highlights of the workflows below:
 ```r